quixio/quix-docs/docs/cli/cli-quickstart.md

 ## Step 7: Create a source application

-Now create a source application:
+Now create a source application that will ingest simulated telemetry data into the broker as if it were coming from a real car in real-time:

 ```
 quix local app create demo-data-source